 If a prescription or other investigations are required, your health professional will send an electronic prescription or referral to the pharmacy or provider.

 If you have recently had a virtual health consultation with Nelson Marlborough Health, we’re keen to hear from you so we can continue to improve our services.
-Complete our Online Feedback Form here or view the other ways you can provide feedback.
+Complete our Feedback survey here.